 - Does it influence the quality of your life, sleep, hobbies, or choice of clothing?

 5. Itchy skin on legs.
 Yes, itching of skin, burring, tingling sensation, can be directly related to venous insufficiency.
 Look closer, if you detect spider veins or enlarged veins in the area chances are you should consider visiting vein clinic for evaluation and possibly treatment.

 If you answered "NO" to every single question, you most likely do not have to worry about

 However, if you answered "YES" to some of the above questions, you should consider scheduling an appointment for a detailed evaluation.

 Your symptoms might be a result of multiple origins, making it crucial to establish a proper diagnosis and develop a comprehensive treatment plan.

-With over 20 years of experience, Dr. Jozef Tryzno, is one of the very few doctors in the area, who personally conducts all ultrasound exams & evaluations to fully assess the extent of venous insufficient disease in each patient.
+With over 20 years of experience, Dr. Jozef Tryzno, is one of the very few doctors in the area, who personally conducts all ultrasound examinations & evaluations to fully assess the extent of venous insufficiency disease in each patient.